ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/prepare-for-the-aws-certified-cloud-practioner-certification-exam/billing-and-pricing.md

   - Short-term engagement with AWS Support for architectural and scaling guidance for Infrastructure Event Management
   - 24/7 phone, email, and chat support
   - Access to a pool of TAMS and Concierge Support team
-  - Access to buisness management reviews
+  - Access to business management reviews
   - 30 minute response time for business critical impacts